Sruthi-22012002/DevOps-Azure/Azure/Kubernetes.md

 <div align ="center"><h2>Kubernetes</h2></div>

 <img src="https://raw.githubusercontent.com/kubernetes/kubernetes/master/logo/logo.png" alt="Kubernetes Logo" width="20"/> **Kubernetes**
-> In organizations, multiple numbers of containers run on multiple hosts at a time.
-So it becomes very hard to manage all the containers together, a simple solution to this would be Kubernetes.
-Kubernetes is an open-source platform for managing containerized workloads and services.
-Kubernetes take care of scaling and failover for our application running on the container.
+> Kubernetes is an open-source container orchestration platform used to automate the deployment, scaling, and management of containerized applications.
+It simplifies the process of managing applications by automating tasks like scaling, monitoring, and updating, making it easier to run distributed applications at scale.

 ## Architecture Diagram